BrunoHelmeczy/Python_Studies/README.md

  - Check if Number is prime / divisible by x
  - List Primes 1 to n
  - Number prime decomposition
+ - probability of a point landing in a unit radius circle inside a 2*unit side square